Strawberry tea possibly linked to Hepatitis A outbreak recalled - NewsBreak

 According to Urban Remedy, it contracts with Youngstown Grape Distributors Inc. to co-manufacture the organic tea.
 Youngstown may have used the FreshKampo organic strawberries that are believed to be the source of the Hepatitis A outbreak that’s under investigation by the FDA, according to Thrillist .

 “Currently, the potentially affected FreshKampo and HEB products are past shelf life.
-People who purchased FreshKampo and HEB fresh organic strawberries between March 5, 2022, and April 25, 2022, and then froze those strawberries for later consumption should not eat them,” the FDA said in late May.What we know about the Jif peanut butter salmonella outbreak
+People who purchased FreshKampo and HEB fresh organic strawberries between March 5, 2022, and April 25, 2022, and then froze those strawberries for later consumption should not eat them,” the FDA said in late May.Police identify victim shot, killed in Oklahoma City

 The organic tea was sold in 12 oz. bottles in stores in 23 states — Arizona, California, Colorado, Illinois, Kentucky, Maine, Maryland, Massachusetts, Michigan, Missouri, Nebraska, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, Wisconsin and Wyoming — between May 17 and May 29 of this year.